 As Fjerda’s massive army prepares to invade, Nikolai Lantsov will summon every bit of his ingenuity and charm – even the monster within – to win this fight.
 But a dark threat looms that cannot be defeated by a young king’s gift for the impossible.

-Deep undercover, Nina Zenik risks discovery and death as she wages war on Fjerda from inside its capital.
+Finally, Nina Zenik is deep undercover and risks discovery and death as she wages war on Fjerda from inside its capital.
 But her desire for revenge may cost her country its chance at freedom and Nina the chance to heal her grieving heart.

 Together they must find a way to forge a future in the darkness.
 Or watch a nation fall.